hazelyu21/hazelyu21.github.io/README.md

 To do this, we looked at the mutual conditional entropy of the variables, with Heart Disease or Attack as the response and a fused situation with Heart Disease or Attack and Stroke combined as one response.
 We also analyzed the correlation between the non-categorical variables and Heart Disease or Attack and the correlation between non-categorical variables and Stroke.
 Lastly, we calculated the odds ratio between the binary variables and Heart Disease or Attack.

-After choosing the variables most associated with heart disease, we constructed a classification decision tree that minimizes the amount of conditional entropy, and thus maximizes the imformation gain from these variables on heart disease.
+After choosing the variables most associated with heart disease, we constructed a classification decision tree that minimizes the amount of conditional entropy, and thus maximizes the information gain from these variables on heart disease.

 <img src="images/decision_tree.png?raw=true"/>